You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Step 5: Grab a small section of hair from the right side of your head.
 This will be your new strand since the other one is locked in place.

-Step 9: Complete the same process on the right side of your head.
 Grab a chunk of hair, take it over the middle strand and under the left strand, holding it with the first left strand that was held out of the way.
 Then wrap the first section in your hand under the new section to add it to the middle section.

-Step 10: Repeat the process all the way to the ends.
 It’s tricky, but as you continue weaving, you’ll quickly watch your zipper braid take shape.
 Once you reach the ends, just finish your braid off with a clear mini elastic and fluff it up a bit for a more voluminous-looking braid.

 If your hair tends to fall out of braids as the day goes on, be sure to give your pretty new look a few spritzes of hair spray, like the L’Oréal Paris Advanced Hairstyle LOCK IT Bold Control Hairspray.

 Next, check out our article, How to Create a Skeleton Braid, for another super-fun braided hairstyle tutorial.
 Alternatively, if these complicated braids, which look stunning on long hair, don't suit your short hair, click through to our article on 5 Cute Braided Hairstyles for Short Hair.